 Ingredients Needed

-• Oats: Rolled or quick oats both work well here.
-If you’re gluten-free, be sure to use certified gluten-free oats.
+• Oats: Rolled or quick oats both work, just like in my vegan peanut butter granola.
+If you’re gluten-free, use certified gluten-free oats.

-• Chex Cereal: Regular rice chex will work here, but for a high-protein option I use catalina crunch cinnamon toast protein cereal.
+• Chex Cereal: Regular rice chex works, but for a high-protein option I use catalina crunch cinnamon toast protein cereal.

-• Cinnamon: The star of the show!
-We’re going to be rather generous here…naturally.
+• Cinnamon: We’re going to be generous with the cinnamon… naturally.

 • Salt: Just a pinch to enhance all the flavors.